Aztec architecture: Influences

 Aztec architecture reflects the migration of the Aztec culture across present-day Mexico.
 The style of early Aztec pyramids was influenced by those of Classic and other Postclassic Mesoamerican societies.
 Aztec architecture subsequently influenced later Mesoamerican styles.
-As Manuel Aguilar-Moreno writes, "Aztec architecture was heavily influenced by the Toltec of Colhuacan, the Tepanec of Atzcapotzalco, and the Acolhua of Tetzcoco".
+As Manuel Aguilar-Moreno writes, "Aztec architecture was heavily influenced by the Toltec of Colhuacan, the Tepanec of Azcapotzalco, and the Acolhua of Tetzcoco".
 It is important to note that since the Aztec Empire was largely built through conquest, the Aztecs had the challenge of incorporating the ethnic groups of the regions they conquered into one unified empire.
 By having a distinct architectural style, the Aztec Empire was able to promote its worldview and showcase the power of the Empire's military.

 The ancient Aztecs focused on cosmology, astronomy, and religion as their main sources of inspiration.
 Aztec religious beliefs are reflected in the designs of the religious structures as well as domestic structures.
 Research into the significance of building alignment in Aztec culture has shown that the dates of sunrises and sunsets along architectural orientation exhibit a pattern of separated intervals that are largely multiples of 13 and 20 days.
 This detail suggests to experts that the orientation of these structures was related to the Mesoamerican calendrical system.
 It has also been discovered that the dates that occur most frequently in these orientations align with important days in the ritual agricultural cycle of the Aztecs.

 History

 Some of the most well-known architecture of the Aztec Empire was located in the capital city Tenochtitlan, which was destroyed after the Spanish conquest in the 16th century.
 Materials taken from the city were then used in the construction of Mexico City.
 Because of the construction of Mexico City, not much archaeological evidence remains at important Aztec sites such as the Aztec Temple Square.

-Aztec architectural sites include Malinalco, Tenayuca, conquered by the Aztec circa 1434.
+Aztec architectural sites include Malinalco, Tenayuca, conquered by the Aztecs circa 1434.
 This site is the earliest known example of the typical Aztec double pyramid—joined pyramidal bases supporting two temples—and the Templo Mayor, the biggest building in the Aztec city Tenochtitlan.